-The above allocation provides a one-year expected return of 7.39%.
+The above allocation provides a one-year expected return of 7.83%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the System, stochastic projections are employed to model future returns under various economic conditions.
-These results provide a range of returns over various time periods that ultimately provide a median return of 6.94%, including expected inflation of 2.50%.
-On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation at that time, providing a median return of 7.11%, including expected inflation of 2.50%.
-On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation at that time, providing a median return of 7.11%, including expected inflation of 2.50%.
+These results provide a range of returns over various time periods that ultimately provide a median return of 6.72%, including expected inflation of 2.50%.
+On October 10, 2019, the VRS Board elected a long-term rate of 6.75%, which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation at that time, providing a median return of 7.11%, including expected inflation of 2.50%.